lunapapa-finland/wikijs/Future/ALBrooks/TradingRange.md

   - if the price goes beyond, the only time to scale in is the price beyond the scalp length, e.g. ES 5 point, NQ 20 points
   - The next scalp in should be stop order instead of limit order to add winning probability
   - In order to AT LEAST get 1 entry break even and second entry scalp profit
+- Bull BO above bull Channel, 75% fail within 5 Bars.(This is just the probability, sometimes, Strong trend -> weak trend -> BO could lead to another strong trend, but still, you'd better look at the S/R at higher timegframe)